codeclysm/fangedgames/content/post/turmoil-queen.md

 Choose 2 moves

-**The shield**: When someone from your clique protects you, roll +Cold.
+**The shield**: When you shield yourself with someone from your clique, roll +Cold.
 On a 7-9, choose 1.
 On a 10+, choose 2.
 - You aren't afraid
 - They aren't afraid
 - They aren't hurt